Common compressed air related questions on production and manufacturing. You can search for a particular topic in the search box on top of the page

 It is possible to use it with the Nex Flow Box Cooler and also any of the Nex Flow vortex tubes, provided that the temperature operating range is within the temperature settings of the of the ELC.
 Please contact a Nex Flow representative for assistance on your specific application.

 Nex Flow® recommends a minimum 25 micron filter with auto drain for its vortex tube and Ring Vac products and a 10 micron with auto drain (or finer) for all other products.
 This is for water and dirt removal.
 If oil is present in the compressed air supply, a coalescing oil removal filter should be used.
-An optional method in lieu of traditional membrane filters is the Super Separator or Expel Filter.
+An optional method in lieu of traditional membrane filters is the Super Separator.
 These relatively new technologies can help address moisture and dirt that may be problematic in compressed air lines and used instead of, or along with traditional filters.
 Contact a Nex Fow representative for assistance.

 No. An air knife is not positon sensitive and the air flow direction is effective in any orientation of an air knife.